casper-network/docs/source/docs/casper/dapp-dev-guide/keys.md

 Start by creating an account using the [Casper Signer](../workflow/signer-guide.md) and download the secret key when prompted.
 You can choose the key type when creating your account.

-### Funding your Account
+## Funding your Account

-Once you generate the keys for the account, you can [fund it](../workflow/setup.md#funding-an-account) to finish the process of setting it up.
+Once you create your account, you can [fund the account](../workflow/setup.md#funding-an-account) to finish the process of setting it up.

 :::note

-It is important to note that your account is not stored on the blockchain.
+Your account is not stored on the blockchain.

 :::